Power BI Tutorial For Beginners

 Now let’s comprehend the Power BI user interface of this Power BI Desktop tutorial.

-These are menu options like how we have in our excel workbook, we will see each option under each ribbon in later stages of our articles on Power BI.
+These are menu options like how we have in our excel workbook.
+We will see each option under each ribbon in the later stages of our articles on Power BI.

 - In the working area of the Power Bi desktop view, we can see three icons on the left side of the screen.

 - By default, we can see the “Report” workspace.